jundalisay/superblist/content/en/research/descartes/method/part-5.md

 It was my design to comprise in it all that, before I set myself to write it, I thought I knew of the nature of material objects.

-I am like a painter who is unable to paint all the different faces of a solid body.
-So I select one of the chief, on which alone they make the light fall, and throwing the rest into the shade.
-I allow them to appear only in so far as they can be seen while looking at the principal one.
+I am like a painter who is unable to paint all the parts of a body.

+So I select the main part.
+I make the light fall only on that part, with the rest in the dark.
+I then let them appear only while I am looking at that main part.

-## Light
+## A Light-first Science

-This is why I <!--  so, fearing lest I should not be able to compense in my discourse all that was in my mind, I resolved to expound singly, though at considerable length, my opinions regarding --> focused on light and then add something on:
+This is why I focused on light.
+I then add something on:
 - the sun and the stars, since light almost wholly proceeds from them
 - the heavens since they transmit it
 - the planets, comets, and earth, since they reflect it